67-6f-64/lzhttp/README.md

 ### Hi there 👋, my names Liza :3.
 I originally was not going to release this src, but seeing as i have no reason to keep it to myself ive decided to publically release it.
-ATM this script can:
-- Bypass bot detection
-- Scrape websites
-- Act like a "browser"..

 What this cannot do:
 - Execute JS
-- Bypass CFs 5 sec wait page

 # Examples
 ```go